netxms/netxms-doc/admin/event-processing.rst

        that one specified node.

-       :guilabel:`Inverse rule` checkbox allows to invert the logic, so objects that would be mathed by given combination of source objects and exclusions will not be matched and vice versa.
+       :guilabel:`Inverse rule` checkbox allows to invert the logic, so objects that would be matched by given combination of source objects and exclusions will not be matched and vice versa.
    * - Condition --> Time Filter
      - Allows to specify time frames when rule should be matched.
 Time frames